DylanMeeus/springboot_jwt_blog/_posts/2015-12-23-what-3-security-stories-of-2015-can-teach-you-about-security-in-2016.markdown

 AWS isn’t the only cloud provider that supports auto-scaling for dealing with changes in traffic demand.
 [Microsoft Azure](https://azure.microsoft.com/en-us/documentation/articles/cloud-services-how-to-scale/), [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-automate-the-scaling-of-your-web-application-on-digitalocean), and other big cloud hosting companies offer auto-scaling.
 Even smaller ISPs will help you out of a hole if you get attacked.

 Contingency planning is key for DDoS attacks.
-DDosing blackmailers are now targeting SaaS sites, knowing that these companies can’t afford to be offline for long, and might end up paying any ransom demands to get their product back up.
+DDoSing blackmailers are now targeting SaaS sites, knowing that these companies can’t afford to be offline for long, and might end up paying any ransom demands to get their product back up.
 By putting a plan in place before your servers go down, you can make sure your service is available consistently and that you aren’t beholden to blackmailers if they do target your site.

 Additionally, building on top of an existing framework such as AWS means that you will definitely have the capacity to scale when the time comes, and can quickly take on any extra load without having to deal with all of these issues at the absolute worst time—when you’re being attacked.

 ## VTech: Massive Data Breach Via SQL Injection

 2015 was the year of the data breach, and perhaps no breach outdid the [November hack of VTech](http://www.troyhunt.com/2015/11/when-children-are-breached-inside.html) in showing how lax some companies can be with very personal data.
-Not only where the details of 4.8 million adults stolen, but also the personal information of 6.3 million children.
+Not only were the details of 4.8 million adults stolen, but also the personal information of 6.3 million children.

-VTech make a number of electronic children’s toys, and have their very own app store that both parents and children can sign up for.
+VTech makes a number of electronic children’s toys, and have their very own app store that both parents and children can sign up for.
 Using SQL injection, the attacker got access to the database behind this app store, stealing the personal information of anyone who had signed up.
 For the parents, this information included:

 * Name
 * Address